Skip to content

 • Transfer to the wharf

-• This is handy for personal needs and low numbers of files — i.e. not Conda.
+• Handy for personal needs and low numbers of files — i.e. not Conda.

 • Usually better to install in project directory.

-• Binaries for Linux on x86 and 64-bit should be able to be run directly as it is, see the software specific installation documentation.
+• Binaries for Linux on x86 and 64-bit should be able to be run directly as they are.

 • To build from source use a compiler module